jmashuque/avi-capture-gui-for-osint/README.md

 ## Profiles and Settings

-The app stores settings beside the app in `gui-settings.json`.
+The app stores settings beside the app in `gui-settings.json`. **Job Persistence** should stay enabled if users need queue recovery or direct-capture recovery after a close or crash.

 Common state files: